Kerkesni/C-Means_Color_Image_Segmentation/README.md

   3. Hybrid automatic Fuzzy C-means with histogram thresholding (file : ./variations/htfcm.py)

-- The variations of C-means algorithm are inspired by the articles that can be found in the ./ressources folder.

-- Test images are also included in the ./assets folder
+- Test images are included in the ./assets folder

 ## How to run ?
 the three variations can be executed directly using a terminal.